ibabushkin/Iridium/README.md

   + Presents the results in an easy-to-understand format, making it easy to rewrite the given program in any HLL if needed.
 * Analysis of data found on the stack.
-  + Applies a heuristic to determine which data is a variable, which size it has and whether it is a pointer or array.
+  + Applies heuristics to determine which data is a variable, which size it has and whether it is a pointer or array.
 * Analysis of optimized integer divisions.
   + Recovery of divisor from the source.